 Other Web Hosting Packages from 1&1

 Would you recommend the WP Basic from 1&1 to new bloggers?

 How much is the WP Basic from 1&1?

-What kind of bandwidth does the WP Basic allow for?
+What kind of environment is the WP Basic account?

 How much storage does it come with?